infinum/eightshift-docs/website/forms/features/wpml.md

 ### Forms listing

-By default, we use the `get_locale()` function to retrieve the default language of your project.
-Once the WPML plugin is activated, we assign a new language tag to each setting and display forms only in the specific language.
+By default, we use `get_locale()`to retrieve the default language of the project.
+Once WPML is activated, a new language tag is assigned to each setting, and the forms display only in the language they're assigned to.

 ### Forms selector

-When selecting forms in your forms picker, you will only see forms available in your language.
+When selecting forms in the Forms picker, only the forms in the current editing language are visible.

 ### Forms settings

-We will make each forms settings language specific.
+Forms settings are unique for each language variant of the form.

 ### Global settings

-Global settings will be language specific, except for API keys, tokens and etc.
+Global settings, similar to form settings, are unique for each language variation, with the exception of API keys, tokens, etc.